The Fort Nelson First Nation attempts to restore decades of industrial impacts on the landscape to help stabilize boreal...

 A unique population of mountain goats live where few other creatures dare, along the vertical walls of Canada's "Grand...

-Nelson filmmaker Amy Bohigian explores the region's history through the stories of people who have lived in the...
+Nelson filmmaker Amy Bohigian explores the history of the Kootenays through the stories of people who have lived there...

 An exotic species of mountain Stone sheep, found only in the remote wilderness of northwestern BC, is providing...